courselabs/kubernetes/labs/productionizing/README.md

 kubectl wait --for=condition=Ready pod -l app=whoami,update=liveness
 ```

+Now when you cause one of the new Pods to fail, it will be restarted:

 ```
 curl --data '503' http://localhost:8010/health

 kubectl get po -l app=whoami --watch
 ```

-> One Pod will become ready 0/1 -then it will restart, and then become ready again
+> One Pod will become ready 0/1 -then it will restart, and then become ready 1/1 again

 ```
 # Ctrl-C